Aqu1nt/ng-next/README.md

 ```

 #### `@Bind`
-Defines a property / attribute which should be bound into a `@Component`
+Defines a property / attribute which should be bound with the related component.
+In this case the `user` component.

 ```javascript
 import {Bind, Component, View}